When it comes to fringe employee benefits, two terms that are often used interchangeably are Health Spending Account and Wellness Spending Account.

 What is a Health Spending Account?

 A health spending account (HSA) is a dedicated fund for employees to cover medical expenses not included in their provincial health insurance or employer-provided group insurance plan.
-The Canadian Revenue Agency regulates Health Spending Accounts and determines which expenses are eligible for HSA.
+The Canadian Revenue Agency regulates health spending accounts and determines which expenses are eligible for HSAs.
 Employees can use it to cover expenses listed as medical expenses under the Canadian Income Tax Act (CRA).

 - Prescription medications, like insulin, vitamin B12, etc.